CityScope/CS_Urban_Indicators/README.md

 ## Custom GEOGRID indicator (tldr)

 Indicators are built as subclasses of the **Indicator** class, with three functions that need to be defined: *setup*, *load_module*, and *return_indicator*.
 The function *setup* acts like an *__init__* and can take any argument and is run when the object is instantiated.
 The function *load_module* is also run when the indicator in initialized, but it cannot take any arguments.
 Any inputs needed for *load_module* should be defined as properties in *setup*.
 The function *return_indicator* is the only required one and should take in a 'geogrid_data' object and return the value of the indicator either as a number, a dictionary, or a list of dictionaries/numbers.
+Sometimes, the indicator requires geographic information from the table to calculate it.
+To get geographic information from the table, set the property *requires_geometry* to True (see Noise heatmap as an example).

 The following example implements a diversity-of-land-use indicator:
 ```
 from toolbox import Indicator
 from toolbox import Handler